comptoolsres/comptoolsres.github.io/index.md

 {% include tip.html content="Also check out the [additional resources page](resources.md)." %}

+## Course videos

+{% include note.html content="Most of the video content for this course was made in the Summer and Fall of 2020.
+The course was fully remote during the pandemic and these were mostly recorded in my living room.
+The quality is decent, but they are older and definately home made...That said, I think they may be useful to some, so I have opted to keep them as part of this site.
+Students should not feel that they need to watch all the videos, but may want to check them out for sections they miss or find more challenging." %}

 ## Course Calendar

 {% include image.html file='calendar.png' alt="calendar icon" position="right" max-width=75 %}